Darker-Ink/Discord-Bot/README.md

 <br>

 This field is for your Discord **User** token, a bot token simply won't work.
-> *note:* The user must have access the the bot I.E using a team
+> *note:* The user must have access to the bot in anyway, I suggest using a Team

 ### channelid: